lmmp-puc-rio/react_component_library/README.md

     Dependencies: none

     Description: card with a image in the top, a card title, a card description and a button into the bottom

+## 9-NewsBox
+    Dependencies: none

+    Description: News box that has a text and a image, with the option to change the side of the image and the text.